 Ronaldo's most significant sponsorship deal is with Nike, which was renewed around the same time he extended his Madrid contract.

-The latest agreement is said to be the second 'lifetime' contract the sportswear giant has handed out after it offered similar terms to three-time NBA champion James.
-The Cleveland Cavaliers icon's deal has been speculated to be worth in excess of $1 billion in total, though exactly how that breaks down year-by-year is kept under wraps.
+The latest agreement is said to be the second 'lifetime' contract the sportswear giant has handed out after it offered similar terms to three-time NBA champion LeBron James.
+The Los Angeles Lakers icon's deal has been speculated to be worth in excess of $1 billion in total, though exactly how that breaks down year-by-year is kept under wraps.

 Naturally, many have assumed that Ronaldo has signed on a comparable basis.
 Though the $1bn figure seems extraordinary, it is worth noting that sponsorship analysts Hookit estimated that Ronaldo's social-media presence alone was worth an incredible $474m to Nike in 2016.